thepwrtank18/Thermos/README.md

 ### What's Thermos?
 Thermos is a fork of KCauldron, a craftbukkit forge server for Minecraft 1.7.10.
 After periods of inactivity on KCauldron's GitLab concerning major issues, Thermos was created to allow active members of the Minecraft coding community to optimize it and provide fixes in a timely manner.
+This fork of Thermos has the patch that allows for newer plugins (such as LuckPerms) to load properly.
+Note: This doesn't mean all plugins work.

 We hope to eliminate all issues with craftbukkit forge servers.
 In the end, we envision a seamless, low lag Thermos experience.